nydailynews/vegas-victims/project/bios.md

 ![Lisa Romero-Muniz](static/img/lisa_romero.jpg)
 ### Lisa Romero-Muniz
 Romero-Muniz had worked at Miyamura High School in Gallup, N.M., since 2003, school officials said.
 Students and faculty held a vigil for her Monday night to remember the longtime secretary.
-“As many of our students have mentioned in some of their Facebook posts and to many of us that she was there for them and she respected them and tried to work with them as much as she could,” Mike Hyatt, Gallup-McKinley County School District interim superintendent, said at a news conference.
+“As many of our students have mentioned in some of their Facebook posts and to many of us that she was there for them and she respected them and tried to work with them as much as she could,” said Mike Hyatt, Gallup-McKinley County School District interim superintendent.

 ![Rachael Parker](static/img/rachael_parker.jpg)
 ### Rachael Parker